Momentum-Team-18/course/phase4/project-checklists.md

 We're just about ready to dive into the code.

 Today you should be finalizing planning and doing research on data, technology, and tools you might need.
+If you are learning something new to build this project, this weekend is a great time to do a short tutorial to get up to speed.

+Daily standup and project check-ins start on Monday!

-📆 [Calendar reminders for next week and on]({% link phase4/detailed-schedule.md %}).
-Daily standup and project check-ins start next week!
+📆 You'll have calendar invitations for your team's standup and check-in times.
+[The detailed schedule for next week and on is also posted here on the course site]({% link phase4/detailed-schedule.md %}).

 Skim the following checklists to make sure you're ready.